 Curtis was always fascinated by the sound of the conga drums.
 He would ask his father to put on old salsa records and play congas to them.
 In 1988 his father pulled him aside and began teaching him simple conga patterns.
 In 1992, after a few years of practice, Curtis started to develop a more natural rhythm.
 His father then began showing him various styles of jazz improvisation.
 Curtis began to study and practice to such talents as Poncho Sanchez, Ramon 'Mongo' Santamaria, Ray Barretto and Paulinho Da Costa.
 With all his musical exposure and experiences, Curtis was developing his own sound and techniques as a percussionist and this is where the talent was born.
 In 1999, Curtis embarked on his performing career as a freelance percussionist.

-After relocating to Northern VA, Curtis has met and shared the company of many great smooth jazz artists such as; Nick Colionne, Chuck Loeb, Gerald Veasley, Alex Bugnon, Rayford Griffin, Gerald Albright, Kirk Whalum, Will Donato, Michael Manson, Jean and Marcus Baylor, Jeff Golub, Althea Rene, Michael Wolff, Ray Vega, The Yellow Jackets, The Rippingtons, Kim Waters, Paul Taylor, Norman Brown, Kenny Rankin, Marc Antoine, Ricky Lawson, Philippe Saisse, Roberto Vally, Paul Brown, Gumbi Ortiz and Al Di Meola.
+Since relocating to Northern VA, Curtis has met and shared the company and stage with many great smooth jazz artists such as; Nick Colionne, Chuck Loeb, Gerald Veasley, Alex Bugnon, Rayford Griffin, Gerald Albright, Kirk Whalum, Will Donato, Michael Manson, Jean and Marcus Baylor, Jeff Golub, Althea Rene, Michael Wolff, Ray Vega, The Yellow Jackets, The Rippingtons, Kim Waters, Paul Taylor, Norman Brown, Kenny Rankin, Marc Antoine, Ricky Lawson, Philippe Saisse, Roberto Vally, Paul Brown, Gumbi Ortiz and Al Di Meola.